EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F08 - data application providers to only provide supported operating systems, libraries, and software

-"As the E-SOH system manager, I want data application providers to only provide supported operating systems, libraries, and software.
-So, I can minimise the costs of managing the lifecycle of E-SOH."
+"As the OPERA Open Radar Data system manager, I want data application providers to only provide supported operating systems, libraries, and software.
+So, I can minimise the costs of managing the lifecycle of OPERA Open Radar Data."

 *Priority:*
  - primary

 *Clarifications:*
 - The spirit of this requirement was to avoid any "exotic" or developer favourites being used.
 The requirement should be covered by the quality assurance process.
+- It does not mean that system components could not be home made for the purpos of the project.

 *Acceptance criteria:*